 - Your long-term goals.

-- If your final transcript will not be available until after 31 May, you should submit your most recent transcript/worksheet with grades to date.
+- If your final transcript will not be available until after the application deadline, you should submit your most recent transcript/worksheet with grades to date.

 - We will make a decision based on the grades that you provide on the transcript, not the grades that you expect.